 In the Community

-Your voluntary donations at our Christmas home display go towards that project each year.
+Your voluntary donations in past years at our Christmas home display have gone towards those projects.

 Our 2020 Project: Helping a Community Health Outreach Center Work Safely through COVID-19

 For our 2020 charity project, we chose to put our lighting and construction skills to good use to help a local mental health organization protect its amazing staff from COVID-19.

 Places for People, a certified community behavioral health organization located right here in St. Louis, has been providing assistance, support, and health care services to those struggling with mental health and substance abuse disorders since 1973.
 They work tirelessly to help over 2,000 people a year along the road to recovery, and when COVID-19 came and they continued to assist those in need despite the risks, we wanted to do something to help them.

 This year, we used the funds from our 2019 holiday lighting display donations, along with additional funds from our company, to build a COVID-19 sterilization cabinet that we donated to Places for People.
 Our full-size sterilization cabinet has a hanging rack that can accommodate many masks, as well as plenty of extra room for lab coats, medical gowns, and other clothing items.
 We installed 12 UV-C light bulbs in 6 different light fixtures, at different angles, so as to ensure full light coverage of the items placed in the cabinet.
 Within just a few minutes of exposure to the UV-C light, all traces of the COVID-19 virus (as well as most other viruses) are killed and the contents of the cabinet are sterilized.

 Our 2019 Project: Helping Out a Local Mom whose Compassion Blew Us Away